 As much time and effort go into your livestreaming, don't dismiss them as a one-and-done proposition.
 Not everyone in your target audience has the time or is in a place to attend your livestream as it happens.

 It's important to recognize that this is not an opportunity lost, but instead an opportunity gained.
 Ultimately, your livestream is another piece of content produced by you to grow your brand.
-Everything you might livestream - from product demos or training sessions to video conferences to webinars or webcasts - is easily repackaged as on-demand content.
+You can capture your streaming videos - from product demos or training sessions to video conferences to webinars or webcasts - and easily repackage them as on-demand content.